 A freelance writer is someone who writes for a number of different clients, such as websites, blogs, magazines, advertising companies, books, and more.
 They don’t work for one specific company, rather they work for themselves and contract out their writing.

-My friend Holly from EarnMoreWriting.com (as well as the popular personal finance blog Club Thrifty) is a very successful freelance writer and has earned over $200,000 writing online!
+My friend Holly from EarnMoreWriting.com (as well as the popular personal finance blog Club Thrifty) is a very successful content writer and has earned over $200,000 writing online!

 Her freelance writing course includes nine video modules, several printable worksheets, and awesome add-ons, too.
 Here are some of the things you can expect to learn if you take her freelance writing course:

 - Discover the #1 most important thing you can do to get paid writing jobs

 - Learn how to find entry level work from home jobs as a writer and move up over time